 Size: About the size of a honeydew melon—roughly 18.7 inches long and weighing about 6 pounds.

 According to the March of Dimes, it's getting crowded in there.
 While the baby doesn't have room for the big flips and rolls of earlier weeks, you should still feel kicks and stretches.
-The baby weighs about 6 to 7 pounds now and is continuing to add fat.
+The baby weighs about 6 pounds now and is continuing to add fat.
 That chubby baby look is developing.

 What's Happening with Mom